 Thetford Porta Potti 365

 Thetford makes some of the best flushing portable camping toilets on the market.
-The Porta Potti 365 is one of the most popular camping toilets for overlanders, truck campers and van lifers.
-It holds 4 gallons of fresh water for flushing and up to 5.5 gallons of waste, which adds up to about 56 flushes before needing to be dumped.
-On nice touch is a rotating pour-out spout that allows you to keep your hands and face away from the waste when dumping.
+The Porta Potti 365 is one of the most popular camping toilets for overlanders, truck campers, and van lifers.
+It holds 4 gallons of freshwater for flushing and up to 5.5 gallons of waste, which adds up to about 56 flushes before needing to be dumped.
+One nice touch is a rotating pour-out spout that allows you to keep your hands and face away from the waste when dumping.
 Thetford sells a mounting bracket, in case you want to mount it in your camper.
-Thetford sells model with a smaller holding tank, if size is a concern.
+Thetford sells a model with a smaller holding tank if size is a concern.

 Thetford AquaBio Holding Tank Treatment

 Thetford makes several types of treatment solutions for holding tanks that help control odors and break down waste and toilet paper.
 Their AquaBio line has the advantage of being more environmentally friendly and compliant with California regulations, in case you’re traveling there.
 These toss-in packages are easy to use and store, and this size will get you through 16 tank treatments.
 They smell like citrus and do a decent job of masking odors.

 Cassette toilets are very similar in concept to the portable toilets mentioned above, featuring a “cassette” waste tank that is removed for dumping and cleaning.
 The distinction is that a true cassette toilet is installed in a fixed location, often with the cassette being removed via a hatch on the outside of the camper.